Chicagoland Speedway: Operating years

 Chicagoland Speedway officially opened to the public on July 12, 2001, for practice sessions for the 2001 Tropicana 400, a Cup Series race.
-The track's first race, a NASCAR Busch Series (now called the Xfinity Series) race, was run two days later with Jimmie Johnson winning the first race at the track.
+The track's first race, a NASCAR Busch Series (now called the NASCAR O'Reilly Auto Parts Series) race, was run two days later with Jimmie Johnson winning the first race at the track.
 A day later, the Tropicana 400 was run, with Kevin Harvick winning the first highlight race at the facility.
 The track's first Indy Racing League (now called the IndyCar Series) occurred on September 2, with Jaques Lazier winning the event.
 A year later, the track recorded the closest finish in IndyCar history, with Sam Hornish Jr. winner over Al Unser Jr. by 0.0024 seconds.
 In 2003, Matthew Alexander replaced Chitwood as the general manager of Chicagoland Speedway.
 The following year, SAFER barriers were installed throughout the entire outside perimeter of the track at a cost of approximately $1.5 million.

 In February 2007, ISC bought out Raceway Associates for $102.4 million, taking full control over both Chicagoland Speedway and Route 66 Raceway.
 A month later, Alexander was promoted to president of the speedway.
 Within the year, Alexander announced the installation of lights to accommodate night racing; the $17 million installation was completed in time for the 2008 LifeLock.com 400.
 In 2009, Alexander stepped down as president of the speedway, with Craig Rust replacing Alexander.
 Rust's tenure was brief; he stepped down in September 2010 and was replaced by Scott Paddock four months later.
 In the 2010s, the track underwent two seating capacity declines due to attendance declines: one in 2013 that decreased capacity to 55,000, and one in 2019 that decreased capacity to 47,000.
 Also in 2019, the facility was bought out by NASCAR when the sanctioning body bought out ISC.